middlehut/devlog/btcd-win10-build.md

 c:\Users\your-user\AppData\Local\Btcd> mklink /d "data" "d:\btcd-data"
 ```

-Now, from `btcd` perspective it still has its `data` directory where it expects it to be, but the data will actually be stored on the drive D:
+Now, from `btcd` perspective it will have its `data` directory where it expects it to be, but the blockchain data will actually be stored on drive D: in the `d:\btcd-data` folder.